T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: Limitations

 \section{Limitations}

 Despite its comprehensiveness, T2AV-Compass is primarily constrained by the computational overhead of the MLLM-as-a-Judge protocol, which poses challenges for large-scale, real-time evaluation.
 Additionally, while our reasoning-first mechanism enhances interpretability, the evaluation remains subject to the intrinsic biases of the underlying MLLMs, such as preferences for specific visual styles or audio frequencies.
+Our judge protocol also depends on closed-source Gemini variants, so results may be affected by vendor updates, version drift, and model-specific preferences; we therefore report human agreement and Gemini Flash robustness checks, and treat the judge as a scalable proxy rather than a bias-free oracle.
 Lastly, the current prompt scale, while taxonomically diverse, may not fully capture the extreme long-tail distribution of rare physical interactions or niche artistic concepts.